j3channel/StreamElementsWidgets/Chat/README.md

 # CHAT WIDGETS
-Widgets that interact with your chat!
+Here you'll find widgets that will interact with your chat!

 # HOW TO: ADD TO YOUR OVERLAY
 To use these Widgets please do the following: